 Subsidy for King County employees

-If you’re a King County employee who is eligible to receive transportation benefits, your King County employee ID/ORCA card covers up to $65 per month toward your fare for King County Metro Transit, Community Transit, Pierce Transit, or Kitsap Transit vanpools.
+If you’re a King County employee who is eligible to receive transportation benefits, your King County employee ID/ORCA card now covers your King County Metro Vanpool or Vanshare 100% through December 2024.
+Metro is also temporarily reducing the ridership requirements from 5 participants to 3 or more participants so more groups may take advantage of this commuter opportunity.
+Your ID/ORCA card will continue to cover up to $65 per month toward your fare for Community Transit, Pierce Transit or Kitsap Transit vanpools.

 RideshareOnline.com is a free online self-serve ridematching service that—in a matter of minutes, day or night—helps you find potential vanpool partners.

 The City of Seattle offers discounted parking to registered vanpools in specially designated areas throughout the city.
 For more information, visit Commuter Services or call 206‑684‑0816

 Metro VanShare provides vans to groups of three or more commuters to connect them to buses, trains, or ferries.
 Now you can park a van at a transportation hub or terminal (rail station, park-and-ride, or ferry dock) and it will be there, ready to bridge the gap in your commute trip.